ahmet-GitHub-Account/CicekSepetiTask/README.md

     - open target/cucumber-html-reports/overview-features.html

-The HTML report of the execution is under :  Optiim > Screen Shot 2021-05-13 at 20.43.28.png
+The HTML report of the execution is under :  CicekSepetiTask > target/cucumber-html-reports/overview-features.html

 ****************************************************************